Dancing Achievement Award (DAA)

-Have you been Scottish Country Dancing for a while and wonder what level you are dancing at?
+Have you been Scottish Country Dancing for a while and wonder at what level you are dancing?

 Do you enjoy a challenge and want to improve your dancing technique?

-Do you enjoy working towards and achieving goals as a team?
+Do you enjoy working towards and achieving goals with a team?

 Have you ever considered taking the RSCDS Teaching Certificate but are not sure if your technique is good enough?

-The Dancing Achievement Award is an opportunity for dancers to work with a Course Tutor over three afternoons on Monday, Tuesday, Thursday 24, 25, 27 July for a total of 9 hours with concentration on personal dancing technique.
-Dancers are then assessed on the afternoon of Friday 28 July by two RSCDS-approved Assessors.
+The Dancing Achievement Award is an opportunity for dancers to work with a Course Teacher over mornings (Intermediate) or afternoons (Advanced) on Monday, July 28th through Friday, August 2nd for a total of 12.5 hours with concentration on personal dancing technique.
+Dancers are then assessed on the afternoon of Friday, August 2nd for Intermediate and morning of Saturday, August 3, 2019 for Advanced by two RSCDS-approved Assessors.

-The Royal Scottish Country Dance Society (RSCDS) has prescribed a list of formations and six dances for the Intermediate level that participants must have learned before arrival.
+The Royal Scottish Country Dance Society (RSCDS) has prescribed a list of formations and nine dances for each of the Intermediate and advanced levels that participants must have learned before arrival.
 All participants should download a copy of the syllabus (article DAA-01) from the RSCDS website (www.rscds.org/article/dancing-achievement-award-daa) and they should have access beforehand to the RSCDS Manual of Scottish Country Dancing (3rd Edition, May 2013) which can be purchased through TACBooks if a copy from a local teacher is not available.
-Following registration, registrants will receive further information directly from the Course Tutor Sharon Barker.
+Following registration, registrants will receive further information directly from the Course Teacher Jim Stott.

 For more information and to read the requirements and expectations check the RSCDS website: www.rscds.org/article/dancing-achievement-award-daa

-The fee for the Course plus Registration and Assessment through the RSCDS is CAD$150.
+In addition to the Summer School charges, the fee for the Course plus RSCDS Registration and Assessment is $150 CAD.